seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-11.md

 Though we render the formula in this way, the commentary explains it differently.
-It ignores the significance of the personal ending and interprets the sensory process periphrastically, for example as *saññā sañjānāti, vitakko vitakketi*, "perception perceives", "reasoning reasons about", etc.[^fn401] It amounts to saying that, when feeling occurs, perception comes forward and perceives it, then reasoning takes up the task of reasoning about perception.
+It ignores the significance of the personal ending and interprets the sensory process periphrastically, for example as *saññā sañjānāti, vitakko vitakketi*, 'perception perceives', 'reasoning reasons about', etc.[^fn401] It amounts to saying that, when feeling occurs, perception comes forward and perceives it, then reasoning takes up the task of reasoning about perception.
 *Papañca* then steps in and converts that reasoning into *papañca*.
 This is how